Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 HPTs are becoming more and more sensitive to allow testing earlier and earlier.

-However, this also means HPTs are more likely to detect hCG from ectopic pregnancies.
+This also means HPTs are more likely to detect hCG from ectopic pregnancies.

 Signs of an Ectopic Pregnancy

 Ectopic pregnancies occur at a rate of 1–2% of pregnancies for white women in the United States.
+The rates are higher for non-white women (in the US), averaging 3%.

-Usually (over 85% of the time), ectopic pregnancies don’t occur in a first pregnancy – although anything can happen.
+Usually (over 85% of the time), ectopic pregnancies don’t occur in a first pregnancy, although anything can happen.

 Some things increase your risk of ectopic pregnancy:

-- Mom is advanced maternal age – 35 years old or older
+- Mom is advanced maternal age - 35 years old or older.

-- Previous pelvic or abdominal surgery
+- Previous pelvic or abdominal surgery.

-- Previous inflammation or scarring of the fallopian tubes
+- Previous inflammation or scarring of the fallopian tubes.

-- History of endometriosis
+- History of endometriosis.

-- Previous multiple abortions
+- Previous multiple abortions.

-- Previous history of PID (pelvic inflammatory disease)
+- Previous history of PID (pelvic inflammatory disease).

-- Conception that occurred despite IUD (intrauterine device) or tubal ligation
+- Conception that occurred despite IUD (intrauterine device) or tubal ligation.

-- Genetic abnormalities or birth defects of the reproductive system
+- Genetic abnormalities or birth defects of the reproductive system.

 - Conception aided by reproductive technology, such as fertility drugs or procedures

-- Smoking
+- Smoking.

-- Previous history of ectopic pregnancy
+- Previous history of ectopic pregnancy.

-- History of STD (sexually transmitted disease), such as gonorrhea or chlamydia
+- History of STD (sexually transmitted disease), such as gonorrhea or chlamydia.

 Symptoms of ectopic pregnancy can appear early, but vary from woman to woman.